mindkomm/timmy/README.md

     2 // For a resize of ( 1400, 600 ), this is the same as array( 2800, 1200 )
 )
 ```

+The sizes added in the srcset option will automatically be added to the srcset output together with the image size in resize in ascending order.

 ### size `string` <small>(optional)</small>